Yoeri-z/bon_notifiers/README.md

 ```

 ### Listening for errors:
-The AsyncNotifier class exposes a listener that can be added to handle or log errors from one place.
+The AsyncListenable class exposes a listener that can be added to handle or log errors from one place.
 ```dart
 AsyncListenable.errorListener =  (message, notifier, error, stackTrace){
   //log errors from one place so we dont have to put logger calls in every notifier